-The United States has the largest economy in the world with a nominal GDP of $19.3 trillion which represents about a quarter of the global economy at 24.3%.
-This is according to the latest World Bank figures.
-China takes up the second spot with a nominal GDP of 11.9 trillion USD.
-Japan is the third largest economy in the world representing about 6 percent of the total global economy at a nominal GDP of 4.8 trillion US dollars.
+The United States has the largest economy in the world with a nominal GDP of $20.4 trillion according to the International Money Fund.
+This number represents about a quarter of the global economy.
+China takes up the second spot with a nominal GDP of 14 trillion USD.
+Japan is the third largest economy in the world representing about 6 percent of the total global economy at a nominal GDP of 5.1 trillion US dollars.
 European countries occupy the three other consecutive spots in the top ten with Germany, France, and the United Kingdom taking up fourth, fifth and sixth position respectively.
 India, Brazil, Italy, and Canada complete the top ten spots of the largest economies in the world.
 Below is an overview of the world’s largest economies in terms of Gross Domestic Product.

 Top Economies Of The World

 The United States boasts the world's largest economy.
 The U.S economy is about a quarter of the world’s gross domestic product.
 This is due to the highly developed infrastructure and abundant natural resources that contribute to the country’s economic dominance.

 Since the 1970s, China has transformed its economic model from a centrally-planned economy to a manufacturing and exporting economy.
 As a result, China has seen an annual economic growth of 10% annually since 1978.
 China is the second largest economy in the world with a nominal GDP of 14 trillion US dollars.